AaronDownward/sample-spring-boot/Process Docs.md

 - after testing the pipeline, I realized I had the wrong docker image and updated that and made sure the gradlew command had necessary permissions
 - the pipeline failed again this time saying that "Failed to check if project 'AaronDownward_sample-spring-boot' is bound"
     - I believe this is because I forgot to give it the appropriate SonarQube environment, so I update Jenkinsfile to try again
+- That last change allowed the step to successfully run

 # Task 4: Setup docker build and docker push
 - while waiting for the pipeline to run I installed Gradle to test building the image locally